 The Clean School Bus Act will accelerate the electrification of school buses across the country by providing a billion dollars over five years to school districts to convert to zero emission buses.

-Congress should approve $30 billion over ten years in funding for public electric vehicle supply equipment (EVSE) infrastructure via consumer equipment rebates provided directly to entities and by grants to state, local, and tribal authorities.
+Congress should approve $30 billion over ten years in funding for public electric vehicle supply equipment (EVSE) infrastructure, including residential incentives and consumer equipment rebates provided directly to entities and by grants to state, local, and tribal authorities.

 Congress should enact the Securing America’s Clean Fuels Infrastructure Act, which would replace the 30C tax credit’s $30,000 cap per location with a $200,000 cap per charger.
 Additionally, Congress should make 30C a refundable tax credit.